 The TExES School Counselor Exam is a certification examination that is designed to determine if an individual has the skills and knowledge necessary to be a school counselor in the Texas public school system.
 This exam assesses an individual’s management and communication skills as well as the individual’s knowledge regarding the essential components of a developmental guidance program, methods of effectively counseling students, and the professional responsibilities and concerns that may arise for a school counselor.
 This exam is required in order to become a certified school counselor within the state of Texas.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-- Planning and Implementing a Developmental Guidance Program and a Counseling Program (32 questions)
+- Planning and Implementing the Developmental Guidance and Counseling Program (40%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The School Counselor Exam is only administered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The School Counselor Exam is administered in a computer-based format and the registration fee for the exam is $131.
 However, there are usually other exams and fees in addition to this exam in order to become certified as an entry-level school counselor within the state of Texas.